Srubnaya culture: Genetics

 In a genetic study published in Science in 2018, the remains of twelve individuals ascribed to the Srubnaya culture was analyzed.
 Of the six samples of Y-DNA extracted, three belonged to R1a1a1b2 or subclades of it, one belonged to R1, one belonged to R1a1, and one belonged to R1a1a.
 With regards to mtDNA, five samples belonged to subclades of U, five belonged to subclades of H, and two belonged to subclades of T. People of the Srubnaya culture were found to be closely related to people of the Corded Ware culture, the Sintashta culture, Potapovka culture and the Andronovo culture.
 (Note: "We observed a main cluster of Sintashta individuals that was similar to Srubnaya, Potapovka, and Andronovo in being well modeled as a mixture of Yamnaya-related and Anatolian Neolithic (European agriculturalist-related) ancestry.")
 (Note: "Genetic analysis indicates that the individuals in our study classified as falling within the Andronovo complex are genetically similar to the main clusters of Potapovka, Sintashta, and Srubnaya in being well modeled as a mixture of Yamnaya-related and early European agriculturalist-related or Anatolian agriculturalist-related ancestry.")
 These were found to harbor mixed ancestry from the Yamnaya culture and peoples of the Central European Middle Neolithic.
 The genetic data suggested that these cultures were ultimately derived of a remigration of Central European peoples with steppe ancestry back into the steppe.
 (Note: "Corded Ware, Srubnaya, Petrovka, Sintashta and Andronovo complexes, all of which harbored a mixture of Steppe_EMBA ancestry and ancestry from European Middle Neolithic agriculturalists (Europe_MN).
 This is consistent with previous findings showing that following westward movement of eastern European populations and mixture with local European agriculturalists, there was an eastward reflux back beyond the Urals.")

-Lazaridis et al. (2022), analysed the remains of seven individuals ascribed to the Srubnaya culture.
-Of the specimens yielding a pigmentation phenotype, 71.4% were predicted as brown eyed and 28.6% as blue eyed, while 85.7% were predicted as brown haired and 14.3% as blond.
-The skin tone was intermediate for 100% of the examined samples.

-In a 2023 study, the genomes of an extended Bronze Age family buried at the site of Nepluyevsky, belonging to Srubnaya-Alakul culture and located in Southern Urals, were found to be genetically closely related to the Middle Bronze Age Sintashta individuals, as well as individuals from the Fatyanovo culture from modern-day Russia.
-The samples of Y-DNA extracted belonged to haplogroup R1a-Z94, R1a-Z93, Q-L56, Q-L939 and Q-L933.
-The samples of mtDNA extracted belonged to the haplogroups K2b1a1, T2b34, H15a1, U2e2a1a2, U5b2c, U2e2a1d, U5a1g1, H3g, H2b, U5b1b, U5a1b1f, H6a1b, U1b2, T1a1, U2e2a1, U4b1a1a, N1a1a1a1, T2b4e and U5a1b1.
+In a 2023 study, one sample from the site Nepluyevsky, belonging to Srubnaya-Alakul culture and located in Southern Urals, (c.
+1877 to 1642 calBC), (2-sigma, 95.4%), featured Y-haplogroup R1a1a1b2a (R1a-Z94), and other not dated sample featured R1a1a1b2 (R1a-Z93).